ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Unlike tunnelled mode where packets are fully encapsulated in the client-to-proxy connection, clients using forwarded mode to access multiple target servers over the same client-to-proxy connection expose the number of target servers they are communicating with on each connection to passive attackers that can observe the client-to-proxy traffic.
+This additional metadata revealed on each packet simplifies size and timing attacks.

 ## Active Attacks